PBWebMedia/buzz-bundle/README.md

 You can optionally configure buzz in your `app/config.yml` file

     pbweb_buzz:
         client_timeout: 60    # Defaults to 5
+        debug: %kernel.debug% # Enables the data collector in the dev environment

 # Usage